Download, Installation, and Update

 Filesystem locations given here are examples.
 You could choose other disc drives or folders of your liking instead:

-3. You must install the 64-Bit GStreamer-1.20.5 MSVC or later versions runtime from gstreamer.freedesktop.org even if you do not need multi-media support!
+1. You must install the 64-Bit GStreamer-1.22.5 MSVC (or later versions) runtime from gstreamer.freedesktop.org even if you do not need multi-media support!
 Do not install the MINGW variant, it will not work, but likely crash!
 Make absolutely sure that you install all offered packages.
 Read help GStreamer carefully for this purpose, before downloading and installing GStreamer.

 If you intend to use Octave, you will need to delete the following DLL files from the C:\Program Files\GNU Octave\Octave-7.3.0\mingw64\bin\ folder: opengl32.dll – Otherwise hardware accelerated visual stimulation will not work.

-4. You may also need to install the Microsoft Runtime Libraries for MSVC 2015-2019 if you use Matlab instead of Octave.
+2. You may also need to install the Microsoft Runtime Libraries for MSVC 2015-2019 if you use Matlab instead of Octave, and those have not been installed already by other software on your system.
 For a few use cases you may even need those if you use Octave.
 You can find installers for these at Microsoft’s site beforehand.
-Otherwise when our installer aborted half-ways, follow the instructions it prints to the console.
+Otherwise, if our installer aborted half-ways, follow the instructions it prints to the console.
 Or simply click this link to get a copy bundled with Psychtoolbox

 Mac